supercollider/supercollider/README_WINDOWS.md

 ### Operating System

- - Windows 10
- - Windows 8
- - Windows 7
- - Windows Vista
+Supercollider runs on recent versions of Windows.
+Check out the main [README](README.md#platform-support) for details.

 ### Sound card

-Most sound cards running under Windows will work fine - the sound card should be one that is supported by [PortAudio][portaudio].
-For professional use do some research and find a card that allows for low latency.
-If you have issues with latency, consult http://www.portaudio.com/docs/latency.html for advice on how to tune your operating system to achieve the best results.
+Most sound cards running under Windows will work fine.
+For professional use you should choose a sound card that comes with a dedicated ASIO driver.
-The portaudio build in SC supports various Windows audio APIs, among which you can chose.
-Usually you get best results and biggest control over latency by using the ASIO driver.
-If your soundcard does not provide an ASIO driver you should give *[ASIO4ALL][asio4all]* a try.
+If your card doesn't provide one, you can use *[ASIO4ALL][asio4all]*, which may provide lower latency than regular Windows drivers, but note that a dedicated ASIO driver is always preferred.
 See SC help for how to select the audio interface to be used by SC.

 Using the SuperCollider IDE